ppgia-unifor/resiliency-patterns/README.md

 * [Retry pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/retry)
 * [Circuit Breaker pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker)

 These two pattern models are described and analyzed in our companion ICSA 2020 paper (link below).
-The CTMC specification for each model in the PRISM language is available in the [models](./models) folder.
+The PRISM specification for each model is available in the [models](./models) folder.

 See the [PRISM documentation](https://www.prismmodelchecker.org/doc/) to learn more about the PRISM model and property specification languages.